-- Club Size over the next five years we will expand our club by 20 members a year or ADD 100 members in five years or less.
-This would make us the largest club in the District. - Impact There are a number of items that were identified in the visioning session. - Five Annual Community Service Projects - Chicken B-B-Q providing "Meals on Wheels" Sort of Uber Eats meets the Rotary Chicken Bar-be-que. - Adopt a Ukrainian Family either here or somewhere else. - Host two International Speakers every year and invite the community. - Continue the Days for Girls programs - Adapt In order for us to continue to adapt our model of service we will do the following. - Continue to help business community thrive - On board new members and have them do a classification talk within 30 days of entering the club. - Review supporting or sponsoring a Veterans Outpatient Clinic - · Expanding our reach will include - Being the Business Leader in the community - o Our club will be tech savvy Think our video casts, use of social media and more - Work on Rotary Theme State of Michigan License Plates - Rotary Shirts and signage at events Public Image - "Rotary Speaks" segment on WSDP 88.1 the Park bi-weekly - · Enhancing our member engagement by - 100% participation in the Chicken Bar-be-que - Text communication or reminders (tech savvy) - Welcoming Entrance Table - o No more Committees of one - Written goals and guidelines for all committees (truck list if Committee all gets run over by a truck, the plan will be in place to continue) - Club Fundraising will be enhanced over the next five years as we - Offer a Casino Royale Night raising \$28,500 - Corvette Raffle accounting for \$40,000 in new revenue - Witches Night Out will grow to a point of generating \$50,000
+- · Club Size over the next five years we will expand our club by 20 members a year or ADD 100 members in five years or less.
+This would make us the largest club in the District. - Impact There are a number of items that were Five Annual Community Service Projects re identified in the visioning session. - Orige Annual Continuumly Service Projects Orige Annual Continuumly Service Projects Orige Annual Continuumly Service Projects Adopt a Ukrainian Family either here or somewhere else.
+Host two International Speakers every year and invite the community.
+Continue the Days for Girls programs I an order for use to acting the state or some state of the state - Adapt In order for us to continue to adapt our model of service we will do the following.

+- Online to the plot builders community thrive Review supporting or sponsoring a Veterans Outpatient Clinic - · Expanding our reach will include

+- Being the Business Leader in the community Our club will be tech savy Think our video casts, use of social media and more Work on Rotary Theme State of Michigan License Plates Rotary Shirts and signage at events Public Image - "Rotary Speaks" segment on WSDP 88.1 the Park bi-weekly Enhancing our member engagement by 100% participation in the Chicken Bar-be-que - Text communication or reminders (tech savvy)

+- Welcoming Entrance Table Welcoming Entrance Table Working goals and guidelines for all committees (truck list if Committee all gets run over by a truck, the plan will be in place to continue) - · Club Fundraising will be enhanced over the next five years as we - Offer a Casino Royale Night raising \$28,500 Orvette Raffle accounting for \$40,000 in new revenue - Witches Night Out will grow to a point of generating \$50,000